Varsha994/Encrypt-Decrypt-Files-using-Python/README.md

 ## Encrypt-Decrypt-Files-using-Python

  - Used cryptography python library
- - Created encryption ker using symmetrical equation using 'Fernet'
+ - Created encryption key using symmetrical equation using 'Fernet'